 The RAGECDR is a shallow mount compression driver, coupled with a flat horn.
-The benefits, besides being more compact than even mid-sized bullet tweeters, are the increased efficiency.
-Meaning more output with less power applied.
+The benefits, besides being more compact than even mid-sized bullet tweeters, is the increased efficiency.
+Meaning more output with less power needed.
 In addition the RAGECDR has a wider frequency range, which even can dip into higher midrange and carry its efficiency throughout the audible upper scale.

-If you want it all, but for less, even when applying way less power, a compression driver is a tempting option.
+If you want it all, but for less, even when using way less power, a compression driver is a tempting option.

 Even though horns are more efficient, the new RAGE tweeter series have been given a full adrenaline boost.
 These revamped tweeters are now sharper & better than ever in both appearance and sound.
 New designed diaphragms along with optimization of the magnet has widened the frequency response to improve the sound.
 Other tweeters easily tend to sound muffled compared to the RAGE tweeters’ more open and balanced sound.
 The RAGE TT is perfect for shallow mount upgrades, whereas the T1 disperses the audio more efficiently.
 The 10″ wider frequency response coupled with a 4 dB higher spl output makes the RAGE T1 an apparent choice for the passionate.